Preventing your pet from gaining weight this winter

-Reduce your pet’s treat intake
+Reduce your furry friend’s treat intake

 - It can be tempting to treat your animal more frequently during the winter months, but this is not the healthiest choice since treats are usually higher in sugars and fats than regular dog or cat food.

 - By reducing the amount of treats your furry friend receives, you can help your animal maintain a healthy weight.
 The extra calories can add up!

 - Remember that your companion animal appreciates a pat on the head or praise as much as the treats.